poking-agents/headless-human/README.md

 # Limitations and Improvements

-_Happy to add more suggestions and take_
+_Happy to add more suggestions and take PRs_

 - Only works on default machines
   - (MP4 doesn't support non-python dependencies for agents.
 Currently uses a precompiled binary as a workaround)